 The Rensselaer Rail Station is the first major rail center built in the United States in over 50 years.
 The station is the 14th busiest Amtrak station in the network across the country with over 600,000 customers passing through every year (a volume that surpasses many metropolitan areas).
 The Capital Region is one of the few areas in the country where passengers can travel north, east, south, or west by rail.
 The centrally located Rensselaer Rail Station serves passengers traveling to and from New York City, the Adirondacks, Canada, Vermont and upstate New York area.

 The Capital District Transportation Authority (CDTA) offers over 55 public bus routes that connect throughout the region, serving Rensselaer, Albany, Schenectady and Saratoga Counties.
 CDTA bus service is cost effective and easily accessible with many routes operating 7 days a week.
 Adirondack Trailways, Bonanza, Greyhound, Peter Pan, Vermont Lines and Yankee Trails provide inter-city transportation through local operators.

 Strategically located on the upper Hudson River only 124 nautical miles north of New York City, the Port of Albany-Rensselaer is at the heart of an extensive water, rail and road transportation infrastructure.
 From international shippers and manufacturers to local and regional businesses, this year-round port offers a gateway to the world through the many oceangoing vessels and weekly container barge service calling at the facilities.
 Passenger and leisure boats are welcome at docks in downtown Troy, and private cruise ships tour the Hudson River from the locks in Cohoes and Waterford, down to the skyline of Albany.

-» Click on the PDF below to download a detailed map of Rensselaer County
+» Download a detailed map of Rensselaer County Rensselaer County Map (1.71 MB)